 The Southern Pediatric Otolaryngology Education Group (SPOEG) or Southern Pediatric Otolaryngology Study Group (SPOSG) has been meeting for more than 20 years as an informal venue to share clinical experiences and knowledge among colleagues in the region.
 We endeavor to discuss common and unusual entities in a collegial fashion to learn from each other.
 Our meeting acts as a supplement to the science-based ASPO, SENTAC and AAO-HNS meetings with more time for interactive discussion and case presentation.
 We also delve into practical, "business" topics commonly encountered in day-to-day practice.
 The meeting is open to all practicing Pediatric Otolaryngologists in the southeastern USA.

-We invite anyone practicing Pediatric Otolaryngology in the Southeastern USA to join us as a member of SPOEG.
+We Invite anyone practicing Pediatric Otolaryngology in the Southeastern USA to join us as a member of SPOEG.
 There are no membership fees to join.
-Email Dr. Craig Derkay to let him know of your interest: email@example.com
+Email Dr. Craig Derkay at email@example.com or Dr. Rande Lazar firstname.lastname@example.org to let them know of your interest.